Skip to main content

 August 2, 2023

 Everyone is bound to experience inflammation from time to time.
-Seniors, however, are more likely to experience challenges aggravated by inflammation, including arthritis and muscle problems.
+Seniors, however, are more likely to experience challenges aggravated by inflammation, including rheumatoid arthritis and muscle problems.
 These conditions can vary from uncomfortable to outright painful and can seriously interrupt one’s life.
 Medicine has advanced greatly in the past few decades, offering seniors some relief from these chronic problems.
 Even with those advancements, there are things you can do in your day-to-day life to make things easier.
-Try these anti-inflammatory foods for seniors to add to their diet so you can […]
+Try these anti-inflammatory foods for seniors to add to their diet so you […]

 read more»